 Ponce City Market, both within the main portion of the building as well as the outskirts of the building, houses 50 different shops including Anthropologie and Sephora.
 It also has smaller shops to visit such as Citizen Supply and Modern Mystic.
 You may not find chain places to eat at such as Panera or Starbucks but Ponce City Market has 34 different places to eat, each one more unique than the last.
 You can pick up a coffee at Dancing Goats or the most exquisite ramen at Ton Ton.
 If you’re open to different foods and drinks, you’ll love what Ponce has to offer.

 Ponce City Market is a hot spot for all types of people.
 There’s draft beer and wine for the adults, a very chill spot for teens to hang out, and an entire park on the roof for the kids to enjoy.
 Foodies and fashionistas alike can enjoy the multitude of shops found around the building.
 Bookworms and those into spiritualism can also find their nook.
+Even the budding artist has their home here.
 It houses such diversity that there’s something for everyone.

 What to do for free?